 -

-Admission to medical school is holistic and based on a number of academic and non-academic factors including timeline to application, GPA trajectory, letters of recommendation, state of residence, oral and written communication skills, experiences, and other attributes.
+Admission to medical school is holistic and based on factors including experiences (especially clinical and service), attributes, and metrics, timeline to application, strength of letters of recommendation, state of residence, oral and written communication skills, and demonstration of core competencies.

-- Some students with lower GPAs took additional courses after graduation (postbaccalaureate) and before application to provide more evidence of readiness for the rigor of the medical school curriculum.
+- Some students with lower GPAs pursued postbaccalaureate record enhancement programs before application to provide more evidence of readiness for the rigor of the medical school curriculum.

 -